A Calm Place For

 You may know why you overthink, disconnect, or second-guess yourself.

-And still, something still stays stuck.
+And still, something in you still stays stuck.

 This can be confusing.